chibunduuchechi/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the user’s home directory
+Move the file betty from directory